vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 ### Building on Linux with cmake

-To build the demo you need to have installed a QT5 development environment.
-Assuming that this is the case, then you should need to simply do the following:
+To build the iShapes demo you need to have installed a QT5 development environment.
+The following QT5 environment variables has to be set in order to build and run ishapes:

+      $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<install-location>

+       Where <install-location> is the installation directory of your QT5 installation , e.g (/usr/lib/x86_64_linux-gnu/qt5)

+then you should need to simply do the following from the iShape demo root directory:

       $ source <install-location>/release.com
       $ mkdir ospl_demo_ishapes && cd ospl_demo_ishapes